 Bruce R. McConkie was a member of the Quorum of the Twelve Apostles of The Church of Jesus Christ of Latter-day Saints when this fireside address was given at Brigham Young University on 1 June 1980.

-I shall depart from my normal and usual pattern and read portions of my presentation because I want to state temperately and accurately the doctrinal principles involved and to say them in a way that will not leave room for doubt or question.
-I shall speak on some matters that some may consider to be controversial, though they ought not to be.
-They are things on which we ought to be united, and to the extent we are all guided and enlightened from on high we will be.
-If we are so united–and there will be no disagreement among those who believe and understand the revealed word–we will progress and advance and grow in the things of the Spirit; we will prepare ourselves for a life of peace and happiness and joy here and now, and for an eventual eternal reward in the kingdom of our Father.
+I shall depart from a normal and usual pattern and read portions of what is involved, because I want to state temperately and accurately the views that I have and say them in a way that will not leave room for doubt or for question.
+I intend to speak on matters that some would consider to be controversial; they ought not to be.
+They are things upon which we ought to be united.
+And proportionately as we are united on these things we’ll make progress and advance and grow in the things of the Spirit and prepare ourselves for a life of peace and happiness and joy here and for eventual eternal reward in the kingdom of our Father.

-Now let me list some axioms (I guess in academic circles we call these caveats):
+Now let me list some axioms, I guess in academic circles we’d call these caveats [warnings or cautions]:

-- Gospel doctrines belong to the Lord, not to men.
+- Gospel doctrines belong to the Lord, not to man.
 They are his.
 He ordained them, he reveals them, and he expects us to believe them.

 Now may I suggest the list of heresies.

 God progresses in the sense that his kingdoms increase and his dominions multiply — not in the sense that he learns new truths and discovers new laws.
 God is not a student.
 He is not a laboratory technician.
-He is not postulating new theories on the basis of past experiences.
-He has indeed graduated to that state of exaltation that consists of knowing all things and having all power.
+He is not postulating new theories on the basis of past experiences [induction–the scientific method].
+He has indeed graduated to that state of exaltation which consists of knowing all things and having all power.

-The life that God lives is named eternal life.
-His name, one of them, is “Eternal,” using that word as a noun and not as an adjective, and he uses that name to identify the type of life that he lives.
-God’s life is eternal life, and eternal life is God’s life.
-They are one and the same.
-Eternal life is the reward we shall obtain if we believe and obey and walk uprightly before him.
-And eternal life consists of two things.
-It consists of life in the family unit, and, also, of inheriting, receiving, and possessing the fullness of the glory of the Father.
-Anyone who has each of these things is an inheritor and possessor of the greatest of all gifts of God, which is eternal life.
+Now the life that God lives is named eternal life.
+One of his names is “Eternal,” and he applies that name to identify the type of life that he lives.
+And eternal life is the goal that we are able to obtain if we believe and obey and walk uprightly before him.
+Eternal life consists of two things: Life in the family unit and also of inheriting, receiving, and possessing the fulness of the glory of the Father.
+Anyone who has each of those things is an inheritor and possessor of the greatest of all the gifts of God, which is eternal life.
+[D&C 14:7.]

-Eternal progression consists of living the kind of life God lives and of increasing in kingdoms and dominions everlastingly.
-Why anyone should suppose that an infinite and eternal being who has presided in our universe for almost 2,555,000,000 years, who made the sidereal heavens, whose creations are more numerous than the particles of the earth, and who is aware of the fall of every sparrow–why anyone would suppose that such a being has more to learn and new truths to discover in the laboratories of eternity is totally beyond my comprehension.
+Eternal progression consists in living the kind of life God lives and of increasing in kingdoms and dominions everlastingly.
+Why anyone should suppose that an Infinite and Eternal Being who has presided in our universe for almost 2,555,000,000 years [see letter from W. W. Phelps, to William Smith, Times and Seasons 5:757-758], who made the sidereal heavens, whose creations are more numerous than the particles of the earth, and who is aware of the fall of every sparrow, would suppose that such a Being has more to learn and new truths to discover in the laboratories of eternity is totally beyond comprehension.

 Will he one day learn something that will destroy the plan of salvation and turn man and the universe into an uncreated nothingness?
 Will he discover a better plan of salvation than the one he has already given to men in worlds without number?

-The saving truth, as revealed to and taught, formally and officially, by the Prophet Joseph Smith in the Lectures on Faith is that God is omnipotent, omniscient, and omnipresent.
-He knows all things, he has all power, and he is everywhere present by the power of his Spirit.
+The saving truth as revealed to and taught by the Prophet Joseph Smith is that God is omnipotent, omniscient, and omnipresent.
+He knows all things, has all power, and is everywhere present by the power of his spirit.
 And unless we know and believe this doctrine we cannot gain faith unto life and salvation.

-Joseph Smith also taught in the Lectures on Faith “that three things are necessary in order that any rational and intelligent being may exercise faith in God unto life and salvation.”
+Joseph Smith taught that three things are necessary in order that any rational and intelligent being may exercise faith in God unto life and salvation.
 These he named as–

-3. An actual knowledge that the course of life which he is pursuing is according to the divine will.
+- Three — An actual knowledge that the course of life which he is pursuing is according to the divine will.
+(Lectures on Faith.)

 The attributes of God are given as knowledge, faith or power, justice, judgment, mercy, and truth.
 The perfections of God are named as “the perfections which belong to all of the attributes of his nature,” which is to say that God possesses and has all knowledge, all faith or power, all justice, all judgment, all mercy, and all truth.
 He is indeed the very embodiment and personification and source of all these attributes.
 Does anyone suppose that God can be more honest than he already is?
 Neither need any suppose there are truths he does not know or knowledge he does not possess.